 - Financial, managerial, and regulatory accounting and reporting system (sponsor: Finance function – the impact is enterprise-wide)

-- Human resource management system (sponsor: Human Resources function – the impact is enterprise-wide)
+- Human resource management system (sponsor: Human Resources function – the result is enterprise-wide)

-- Sales tracking system (sponsor: Sales function – the impact is on all salespeople enterprise-wide)
+- Sales tracking system (sponsor: Sales function – the result is on all salespeople enterprise-wide)

 Some projects can be solely for the Information Technology function, in which case it is a customer.
-Steering committees should be established for major programs and projects representing the various impacted functions to resolve cross-functional barriers.
+To resolve cross-functional barriers, steering committees should be established for major programs and projects representing the various impacted functions.
 Major programs should come under the review of a planning and policy committee at the enterprise level.
 Information technology strategy formulation is a project in its own right at the enterprise or organizational unit level.
-Massive projects are grouped as a program of inter-related components under a program manager.
+Massive projects are grouped as a program of interrelated components under a program manager.
 Projects can be stand-alone also.
 A single project can deliver one or more application systems and related databases and technical infrastructure, or multiple tasks may be required depending upon complexity.

-For example, when launching a new product, it may be necessary to conduct marketing, product, and infrastructure development projects that include delivering new systems and upgrades to existing systems.
-However, if an addition to the product line is launched later, a new project or set of projects may be required to enhance or maintain the current systems or even develop new ones.
-The work breakdown structure for downstream development, enhancement, and maintenance projects decompose into planning, analysis, design, construction, implementation, and performance measurement phases.
+For example, when launching a new product, it may be necessary to conduct marketing, product, and infrastructure development projects, including delivering new systems and upgrading existing ones.
+However, if an addition to the product line is launched later, a new project or set of projects may be required to enhance or maintain the current systems or develop new ones.
+The work breakdown structure for downstream development, enhancement, and maintenance projects decomposes into planning, analysis, design, construction, implementation, and performance measurement phases.
 The performance measurement phase can be conducted parallel with the other stages, and each must end with a performance review.
-A feedback loop to future planning activities must be established so that lessons learned from the past can be reflected in future initiatives.
+A feedback loop to future planning activities must be established to reflect lessons learned from the past in future initiatives.

 Meeting the cost and schedule requirements is always a major consideration.
 Hence, “meeting the date” is a frequent requirement for project success.
 However, after implementation, the scope of what was delivered and its quality is usually remembered more than when.
 In anticipation of the need to make changes after the performance, an adaption project may be necessary to tune, standardize, and integrate the deliverables.
 The planning phase is conducted at the enterprise, organizational unit, or program levels for one or more projects depending upon size and complexity.

-However, each application system and related databases and technical infrastructure are delivered through a distinct analysis, design, construction, and implementation phases.
-Each phase always begins with a detailed planning activity to ensure that resources are allocated appropriately.
-The work breakdown structure does not preclude the use of iterative methodologies within each phase for rapid application development and prototyping.
+However, each application system, related databases, and technical infrastructure are delivered through distinct analysis, design, construction, and implementation phases.
+Each phase begins with a detailed planning activity to allocate resources appropriately.
+The work breakdown structure does not preclude using iterative methodologies within each grade for rapid application development and prototyping.
 Development, enhancement, and maintenance of websites can be speedy and heavily interactive with user involvement when the appropriate tools are used.
 Key questions and deliverables by information technology strategy project and downstream phases include.

 Strategy project (enterprise and organizational unit levels):